- Federal University of Ceara, School of Medicine, Fortaleza, Brazil – MD

 - University of Wisconsin Hospital and Clinics, Madison, Wisconsin – Fellowship in Clinical Cardiac Electrophysiology

-Dr. Leal is the Medical Director of the University of Wisconsin Electrophysiology & Arrhythmia Service.
-His clinical interests include cardiac implantable electronic devices (CIEDs, such as pacemakers and defibrillators), cardiac resynchronization therapy, lead management, laser-assisted lead extraction, leadless cardiac pacing and novel technologies in the field of cardiac pacing and defibrillation.
+Dr. Leal’s clinical interests include cardiac implantable electronic devices (CIEDs, such as pacemakers and defibrillators), cardiac resynchronization therapy, lead management, laser-assisted lead extraction, leadless cardiac pacing and novel technologies in the field of cardiac pacing and defibrillation.

 View Dr. Miguel Leal's publications on NCBI My Bibliography.

 Dr. Leal’s research interests include CIEDs, lead management and leadless cardiac pacing.
 He is actively involved in the development of novel cardiac electronic devices, including work as principal investigator in national and international studies focused on the development of new pacing and defibrillator technologies.